 The question of whether you need baby bottles or not, depends on if you are planning on breastfeeding or not.
 I breastfed my child for the first few years and never used a bottle.
 However, you will need to be with your child at all feeding times if you choose to go bottle-less.
 It's definitely doable for many moms.

 But, if you can't make that commitment for one reason or another, you will need to purchase baby bottles.
 Also, if you've adopted or physically are not able to breastfeed your baby, then bottles are going to be a must-have.
 Babies drink.
 A lot.
 And often.
 So whether you can go bottle-less or not, you'll need to keep the hydration and nutrition coming to your baby.

 With a baby bottle you may also want a burp cloth.
 This is helpful for burping your baby after he or she drinks.
 If you have multiple children and multiple bottles, it might also be wise to invest in a baby bottle bag.

-- Silicone nipple with micro air vents helps prevent nipple collapse as well as reduce gas
+- Micro air vents help prevent nipple collapse

 I hope this top ten baby bottle review can help you as you pick your baby bottles.
 Take your time and read the reviews I've put together on each baby bottle.
 Go for what you feel is going to fit the needs of you and your little one.
 Happy shopping and congratulations on your baby!